 MikroTik Router Basic Configuration

-MikroTik Router basic configuration is prerequisite to configure a client-server VPN in MikroTik router.
-If you are a new MikroTik user and don’t know how to do MikroTik router basic configuration, please spend some time to study my previous article about MikroTik router basic configuration using winbox from very beginning and then follow the rest of this article to configure a client-server VPN network with MikroTik PPTP service.
+MikroTik Router basic configuration is prerequisite to configure a PPTP VPN in MikroTik router.
+If you are a new MikroTik user and don’t know how to do MikroTik router basic configuration, please spend some time to study my previous article about MikroTik router basic configuration using winbox from very beginning and complete basic router configuration and then follow the rest of this article to configure a VPN network with MikroTik PPTP service.

 PPTP Server Configuration in MikroTik Router

-After completing MikroTik router basic configuration, you need to configure PPTP server in MikroTik router for configuring a client-server VPN successfully.
+After completing MikroTik router basic configuration, you need to configure PPTP server in MikroTik Router.
 Complete PPTP server configuration in MikroTik router can be divided into four steps.

 - Enabling proxy-arp to WAN interface.